keras-team/keras-io/guides/md/keras_nlp/transformer_pretraining.md

 collection of Wikipedia articles that is much bigger than `SST-2`.

-We are going to train a *transformer*, a highly expressive model which will learn to embed each word in our input as a low dimentional vector.
+We are going to train a *transformer*, a highly expressive model which will learn to embed each word in our input as a low dimensional vector.
 Our wikipedia dataset has no labels, so we will use an unsupervised training objective called the *Masked Language Modeling* (MaskedLM) objective.